department-of-veterans-affairs/vets-website/content/pages/pension/apply/pension-fully-developed-claim.md

 If you’re claiming non-service-connected pension benefits, the evidence must show:
 1. You meet certain minimum requirements for active service during a period of war.
 Those requirements are:

-    - 90 days of consecutive active service, with at least 1 day during wartime, **or**
+    - 90 days of consecutive (without a break) active service, with at least 1 day during wartime, **or**
     - 90 days of combined service, with at least 1 day during wartime (**Note:** If your service began after September 7, 1980, additional service requirements may apply, typically 2 years of continuous service or completion of active-duty service), **or**
     - Any length of active-duty service during wartime, with discharge because of a service-connected disability